QUaServer/QUaServer/README.md

 QMetaType::QByteArray
 ```

-The `setAccessLevel()` method allows to set a mask to define the overall variable read and write access.
-Nevertheless, the `QUaBaseVariable` API provides a couple of helper methods that allow to define the access more easily without needing to deal with but masks:
+The `setAccessLevel()` method allows to set a bit mask to define the overall variable read and write access.
+Nevertheless, the `QUaBaseVariable` API provides a couple of helper methods that allow to define the access more easily without needing to deal with bit masks:

 ```c++
 // Default : read access true